pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

     print('Connection failed, invalid token?')
 ```

 The `sleep(1)` fragment was added to slow down the loop a bit.
-Also, notice that the text is also checked for the presence of the link itself (otherwise your bot would start answering its own messages).
+Notice that the text is also checked for the presence of the link itself (otherwise your bot would start answering its own messages).

 Assuming that you named your file `main.py` you can now run the program: